Things to do at Easter in London

 Charbonnel et Walker is one of Britain’s oldest chocolatiers and is one of the few to Her Majesty the Queen.
 They are renowned for their luxurious dark chocolates and you can visit the store in the Royal Arcade on Bond Street or in Canary Wharf to purchase an iconic chocolate collection.

 Next to Leicester Square is a chocolate candy land of colour, known as M&M’s World.
-The shop is full of M&M’s, merchandise, photo opportunities with life-sized M&M’s and recreations of British tourist attractions.
+The shop is full of M&M’s, merchandise, photo opportunities with life-sized M&M’s and chocolate recreations of British tourist attractions.
 It’s free to visit and you can buy personalised products and M&M’s in any colour!

 Family Easter Weekend Events in London

-Think bunnies, ducks and Easter egg hunts… We’ve found some great family days out in London this Easter so you can get outside and explore with the little ones or check out things for teenagers to do.
+Think bunnies, fairs and Easter egg hunts… We’ve found some great family days out in London this Easter so you can get outside and explore with the little ones or check out things for teenagers to do.